 Being the largest metropolis in the Arab World, Cairo attracts countless numbers of tourists, students and expats every year from around the world.
 Anyone who truly wants to understand the ancient and modern history of Egypt, and experience the culture first-hand, must visit the city Arabs call ‘Umm al-Dunya’ (The Mother of the World).

 One of our travel writers, Patricia A., explores what Cairo has to offer and shares her experience of the largest megacity in the Arab world.
-Don’t forget to learn a few words of this beautiful language before you go, to really understand this captivating culture, plus read our 7 magical facts about Cairo at the end.
+Don’t forget to learn a few Egyptian Arabic words and phrases before you go, to really understand this captivating culture.
+Plus read our 7 magical facts about Cairo at the end.

 Patricia goes to Cairo: